-Leading name among Serbian music conductors, Bojan Sudjic is a chief conductor of the Symphony Orchestra of Radio Television of Serbia and artistic director of the RTS Music Production.
+Leading name among Serbian music conductors, Bojan Sudjic is a chief conductor of the Symphony Orchestra and Choir of Radio Television of Serbia.
 He is also a full professor of conducting at the Faculty of Music in Belgrade.

-“Leading name among Serbian music conductors in Serbian music ” (1), maestro Bojan Sudjic is the chief conductor of the RTS Symphony Orchestra and Choir and executive and artistic director of the Music production of Radio Television of Serbia.
+“Leading name among Serbian music conductors in Serbian music ” (1), maestro Bojan Sudjic is the chief conductor of the RTS Symphony Orchestra and Choir and artistic director of the Symphony Orchestra and Choir of Radio Television of Serbia.
 Also, he is a full professor and chief conductor of the Symphony Orchestra at the Faculty of Music in Belgrade.

 From the very beginning, his work was distinguished by the exceptional breadth and diversity of the choral, symphonic and incidental music repertoires, outstanding achievements in all these areas and numerous awards – starting from the First Prize at the Yugoslav contest of young artists in Zagreb in 1989, through the most significant professional recognitions in domestic music: awards at the International Review of Composers, annual awards of the Association of the Music Artists, City of Belgrade awards, Golden Link awards, the magazine “Muzika Klasika” annual awards, Vuk awards and others.
 He intensively performs on domestic and foreign scenes.

 Since 1992, he has been a permanent conductor of the RTS Symphony Orchestra and Choir, with whom he performed a great number of choral, symphonic and vocal symphonic achievements of world and domestic heritage, of which many were premiere performances.
 Most of these concerts were recorded for radio and TV, and they are the foundation of extensive Sudjic’s discography.